Medtronic, Inc. v. Mirowski Family Ventures, LLC

 Medtronic, Inc. v.
-Mirowski Family Ventures, LLC, 571 U.S. 191 (2014), is a case of the Supreme Court of the United States that deals with civil procedure, and specifically with the question of the burden of proof required in pursuing declaratory judgments.
+Mirowski Family Ventures, LLC, 571 U.S. 191 (2014), was a unanimous decision of the Supreme Court of the United States concerning the allocation of the burden of proof in a patent-related declaratory judgment action.
+The Court held that when a patent licensee seeks a declaration that its products do not infringe the licensed patent, the patentee retains the burden of proving infringement.